 Save at the grocery store

 Ever think that grocery stores are employing tricky sales tactics?
 There are in fact a few tricks that your local grocer may be trying to get you to spend more.
+With a solid budget in place, you can save on your grocery runs.
 Here’s how to beat them at their own game and save:

 1. Duck and buy: If you’re hungry and in a hurry you may grab the first item you see; but it may cost you more!
 Retailers pay big-time to have the optimal shelf space at eye level.
 Duck down and check the lower shelves where you’ll often find cheaper items.